The BICEPS© framework

 Companies can hardly keep up with the fast pace of innovation, and many have initiated digital transformation programs.
 They often fail, however, in getting their workforce to buy in and adopt new ways of working.
 In fact, only about 20% of change programs succeed.
 Few things are more persistent than habits, and people tend to show resistance when change is imposed on them.
 This requires a type of leadership that not only sees human capital as the most costly, but even so much recognizes it as the most valuable asset.
 So how can you facilitate, inspire and motivate your staff to bring out the best of themselves and each other?

 “Time is money”, so working effectively and efficiently is good for business.
 Process Optimizations is all about achieving operational excellence and continuous improvement (CI).
-It includes factors like systems, networks, partnerships, resources, energy, waste, logistics, communications, learning capabilities, and the way of working.
+It includes factors like systems, networks, partnerships, resources, energy, waste, logistics, communications, learning capabilities, risk and compliance, and the way of working.
 Innovation and process optimization go hand in hand.
 The invention of the wheel, for instance, enabled us to carry heavier loads over longer distances.
 The steam engine, electrical power, personal computers, and more recently artificial intelligence and robotics, have had a huge impact on efficiency and productivity.
-Over the past few decades, several methodologies have proved very successful in accelerating innovation, improving quality and efficiency, and minimizing waste and risk.
+Over the past few decades, several Lean and Agile based methodologies have proved very successful in accelerating innovation, improving quality and efficiency, and minimizing waste and risk.

 The United Nations Millennium Campaign was launched in 2002, with the aim to eradicate poverty and ensure environmental sustainability by 2015.
 The world had never been that rich, and the odds had never been so favorable, until a global economic recession set in.
 In 2016, the campaign made way for the UN Sustainable Development Goals.
 We still have a long way to go before these goals are met, but awareness is growing.
 The rising concerns about carbon emissions (climate change), nitrogen levels (biodiversity), plastic soup (pollution), and unequal opportunities (humanity), are putting an increasing pressure on companies to recognize their share, take responsibility, and become more socially involved.
 Simultaneously, consumers become more and more conscious about their ecological footprint and desire for a healthier lifestyle.